arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

     (consult-line (when symbol (symbol-name symbol)))))
 ```

-Now, if you are curious as a monkey, you could not save yourself
+Now, if you are curious as I am, it’s impossible not to take a closer
-from browsing the code of `symbol-at-point`.
+look to the code of `symbol-at-point`.
 Which reveals a possible
 further improvement.

 ## How does `symbol-at-point` work?
-It turns out that `symbol-at-point` is just a little wrapper around
+It turns out that also `symbol-at-point` is just a little wrapper, in
-the more generic `thing-at-point`:
+this case around the more generic `thing-at-point`:

 ```elisp
 (defun symbol-at-point ()